 - Improved software.

-- Memory capacity is larger, and it able to store hundreds of thousands of characters (previously only tens of thousands).
+- Memory capacity is larger and can store hundreds of thousands of characters (previously only tens of thousands).

 - Using external disk storage media (external disks) whose nature of random data access (random access) with large capacity (millions of characters).